keycloakify/keycloakify/README.md

     "keycloak": "yarn build && build-keycloak-theme", },
 ```
+`"homepage"` must be specified only if the theme is build using
+`--external-assets`(#specify-from-where-the-resources-should-be-downloaded) or if
+the url path is not `/` (only the url path will be considered so it doesn't matter if the
+base url is wrong)

 It is mandatory that you specify the url where your app will be available
 using the `homepage` field.